Last clean run with result, attestation, receipt, and delivered callback.

 No more status soup.

-The console standardizes lifecycle language so agents, the OS, and the operator speak the same state machine.
-A paid run is not merely approved, partial, paused, routed, active, and maybe done.
+The console standardizes lifecycle language so agents, the OS, and the agent operator speak the same state machine.
+A agent run is not merely approved, partial, paused, routed, active, and maybe done.
 It moves through named states that can be displayed, queried, retried, and closed.

 created